Christchurch Earthquake News

 Government figures show more than 1700 foreign workers are in Canterbury to help with the rebuild.

 Some property owners on Christchurch's Port Hills have put their rebuilding plans on hold again, and have been told they won't know whether their land is safe until at least April.
+(AUDIO)

 The Christchurch mayor has questioned the need for the Government's Residential Advisory Service, set up to advise residents about their earthquake insurance claims.